Skip to main content (Press Enter)

 Community Health Improvement Plan (CHIP)

-The purpose of CHIP is to guide the community on improving the highest need community health priorities.
-The 2019 Community Health Needs Assessment (CHNA) results developed the 2021-2023 CHIP.
+The purpose of the CHIP is to guide the community on improving the highest need community health priorities.
+The 2022 Community Health Needs Assessment (CHNA) results developed the 2024-2026 CHIP.
 Community partners and residents played a vital role in evolving the CHIP.

-• Outlines the three community health priorities (Mental Health, Financial Stress, and Substance Use)
+• Outlines the three health priorities identified by community members.

 The following documents contain information about CHIP, its Supplemental Document, how it will be implemented, and the most recent Annual Report.